ravinderkumard/AI_LangChain/README.md

     Tools: LangChain Retrievers
 7. Contextualization: Prepare the selected documents for input to the language model, ensuring that they are formatted appropriately.
     Tools: LangChain Retrievers

+What is RAG ---> I/P Query ----> EmbeddingModel ----> Search the Relevant Text(Cosine Similarity) ----> Top K Relevant Text ----> CONTEXT --> ENRICHING CONTEXT

+## Generation Phase
+The generation phase in LangChain applications involves using a language model to generate responses based on the user's query and the context provided by the retrieved documents.
+This phase is critical for producing accurate, relevant, and coherent answers that address the user's needs.

+### Key Steps in the Generation Phase
+1. Context Preparation: Format the retrieved documents to be compatible with the input requirements of the language model.
+This may involve concatenating the documents, adding special tokens, or structuring the context in a specific way.
+    Tools: LangChain Retrievers
+2. Input Construction: Combine the user's query with the prepared context to create a single input for the language model.
+    Tools: LangChain Retrievers
+3. Context Injection: Ensure that the language model is aware of the context provided by the retrieved documents, allowing it to leverage this information during generation.
+    Tools: LangChain LLMs
+4. Prompt Engineering: Design prompts that effectively incorporate the context and guide the language model to generate accurate and relevant responses.
+    Tools: LangChain Prompts
+5. Input Validation: Verify that the constructed input meets the requirements of the language model, such as token limits or formatting constraints.
+    Tools: LangChain LLMs
+6. Model Selection: Choose an appropriate language model that is capable of generating high-quality responses based on the input context.
+    Tools: LangChain LLMs
+7. Input Feeding: Provide the constructed input (query + context) to the language model for processing.
+    Tools: LangChain LLMs
+8. Response Generation: Use the language model to generate a response that is informed by the context provided by the retrieved documents.
+    Tools: LangChain LLMs
+9. Post-processing: Clean and format the generated response to ensure clarity, coherence, and relevance.
+    Tools: LangChain LLMs
+10. Quality Assurance: Evaluate the quality of the generated response, checking for accuracy, relevance, and adherence to any specific requirements or guidelines.
+    Tools: LangChain LLMs

+### Text Splitting Strategies
+Text splitting is a crucial step in preparing text data for use in LangChain applications.
+It involves breaking down large text documents into smaller, more manageable chunks that can be easily processed and indexed.
+Different text splitting strategies can be employed based on the specific requirements of the application and the nature of the text data.### Common Text Splitting Strategies
+1. Fixed-Length Splitting: This strategy involves splitting the text into chunks of a fixed length, such as a specific number of characters or words.
+This approach is simple and easy to implement but may result in chunks that cut off sentences or paragraphs.
+    -   Example: Splitting a document into chunks of 500 characters each.
+2. Sentence-Based Splitting: This strategy involves splitting the text at sentence boundaries, ensuring that each chunk contains complete sentences.
+This approach helps maintain the coherence of the text but may result in variable chunk sizes.
+    -   Example: Using a natural language processing library to identify sentence boundaries and split the text accordingly.
+3. Paragraph-Based Splitting: This strategy involves splitting the text at paragraph boundaries, ensuring that each chunk contains complete paragraphs.
+This approach is useful for preserving the context of the text but may result in larger chunk sizes.
+    -   Example: Splitting a document into chunks based on newline characters that indicate paragraph breaks.
+4. Overlapping Splitting: This strategy involves creating overlapping chunks of text, where each chunk shares some content with the previous and next chunks.
+This approach helps preserve context and improve retrieval accuracy but may increase the overall number of chunks.
+    -   Example: Creating chunks of 300 words with an overlap of 50 words between consecutive chunks.
+5. Thematic Splitting: This strategy involves splitting the text based on thematic or topical boundaries, ensuring that each chunk focuses on a specific theme or topic.
+This approach is useful for applications that require a deep understanding of specific subjects but may require more advanced processing to identify thematic boundaries.
+    -   Example: Using topic modeling techniques to identify and split text into chunks based on underlying themes.
+6. Token-Based Splitting: This strategy involves splitting the text based on token limits, such as the maximum number of tokens that a language model can process.
+This approach is essential for ensuring compatibility with language models but may require careful handling of sentence and paragraph boundaries.
+    -   Example: Splitting a document into chunks that do not exceed 2048 tokens, while attempting to preserve sentence boundaries where possible.
+7. Character-Based Splitting: This strategy involves splitting the text based on a specific number of characters, which can be useful for applications that require precise control over chunk sizes.
+However, this approach may result in chunks that cut off sentences or words.
+    -   Example: Splitting a document into chunks of 1000 characters each, regardless of sentence or word boundaries.